Skip to main content

 1. Transfer Credit

-2. Prior Learning Assessment & Recognition of Experiential Learning
+2. Prior Learning Assessment and Recognition of Experiential Learning

 3. Challenge Exam

-All admitted students who would like to start the Recognition of Prior Learning assessment must apply a minimum of four weeks prior to their program start date.
+All admitted students that would like to start the Recognition of Prior Learning assessment must apply a minimum of four weeks prior to the drop date of their course.

 Recognition of Prior Learning